nyu-ossd-s19/sklearn-logistics/final_presentation/final-presentation.md

 ***Yuvi:*** Github stuff, ethics behind OSSD, community spirit (?)

 ## If you could go back, would you pick sci-kit again?
+What did you like/dislike?

 ***Yuvi:*** Maybe not.
 I believe we underestimated how quickly issues get picked up.
 It was hard to find code-related issues that hadn't been picked up already.